Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 --backup-vault-name cc-internal-app-vault

-03 Repeat step no. 1 and 2 to configure deletion protection using access policies for other AWS Backup vaults available in the selected region.
+03 Repeat steps no. 1 and 2 for each Amazon backup vault that you want to configure, available in the selected AWS region.

-04 Change the AWS region by updating the --region command parameter value and repeat steps no. 1 – 3 to perform the entire process for other regions.
+04 Change the AWS cloud region by updating the --region command parameter value and repeat steps no. 1 – 3 to perform the Remediation process for other AWS regions.

 References